Students with Special Needs (SEN)

 Flexible licensing options

-This course has been developed by the Northern Territories (NT) Special Education Team, the NT chapter of the Australian Association for Special Education (AASE) and the OLT Team.
+This course aims to develop knowledge, understanding and skills of teachers and support staff who work with students who have special needs.
 It aims to help teachers implement differentiated learning to meet the needs of students with special educational needs, including:

 I am a pre-service teacher, the course has provided me with information that will help me greatly when I get into the classroom.